Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map: Experiments

 \subsubsection{The effect of different transport cost functions}

 In Table \ref{tab:Component}, we evaluate the effect of different transport cost functions on the ShTech A and UCF-QNRF datasets by comparing our method with other cost functions, including the squared Euclidean distance (L2) in \cite{DM-Count} and the Perspective-Guided (PG) Transport Cost in \cite{GL}.
 We observe that the transport cost functions have a significant impact on the counting performance.
-Our proposed combination of GGD kernel and L2-Square distance (GGD-L2 combination) transport cost function achieves the best results.
-In comparison, the classic L2 transport cost function and PG transport cost function are less effective than our GGD-L2 combination function, which may be due to their failure to account for annotation noise.
+Our proposed GGD-L2 combination transport cost function achieves the best results.
+In comparison, the classic L2 transport cost function and PG transport cost function are less effective than our GGD-L2 combination function, which may be due to their failure to account for annotation displacement.
 As illustrated in Figure \ref{fig:kernel function} (c), our GGD-L2 combination transport cost function suggests that the transmission cost within a certain range is close to 0.
-Consequently, our GGD-L2 combination transport cost function could tolerate the displacement of the annotated locations in the central region, resulting in the best results.
+Consequently, it could tolerate the displacement of the annotated locations in the target region, resulting in the best results.

 As the log GGD, i.e., $c = (||p_i-a_j||\sigma)^s$ in Figure \ref{fig:kernel function} (b) can give a similar shape as the GGD-L2 combination function in Figure \ref{fig:kernel function} (c), an ablation study has been conducted to justify the design choice of our proposed cost function.
 The detail results in Table \ref{tab:s-Setting} show that GGD-L2 combination transport cost function achieves the best performance.
 The GGD-L2 combination transport cost function in Figure \ref{fig:kernel function} (c) has a transmission cost that is close to 0 within a specific range, as illustrated.
-This property allows it to accommodate the displacement of annotated locations in the central region.
-While the log GGD transport cost functions in Figure \ref{fig:kernel function} (b) have a weaker ability to tolerate noise.
+This property allows it to accommodate the displacement of annotated locations in the target region.
+While the log GGD transport cost functions in Figure \ref{fig:kernel function} (b) have a weaker ability to tolerate displacement.
 Thus, the GGD-L2 combination transport cost function is used for training with OT loss.